 Biohackers Ending, Explained

-Genetic engineering, as we know it, is used for altering the genetic structures of organisms in such a way that they acquire enhanced or desirable abilities for better survival.
-In the real world, researches and scientists who extensively study this field are very well-versed with its consequences.
+Genetic engineering, as we know it, is used to alter the genetic structures of organisms in such a way that they acquire enhanced or desirable abilities for better survival.
+In the real world, researchers and scientists who have extensively studied this field are very well-versed in its consequences.
 But in the fictional world of books, movies, and TV shows, evil scientists use genetic engineering to an extent where they defy their moral compass to play god.
 ‘Biohackers’ adopts a similar idea in its premise and presents an intriguing mystery thriller that keeps you on edge throughout.
-So if you’ve already watched the show and you’re looking for a detailed explanation of its ending, read on further.
+So, if you’ve already watched the show and you’re looking for a detailed explanation of its ending, read on further.

 Plot Summary